Ungrez/Weather-API/readme.md

 -------------

-Weather for one day with 4 time frames with using API.
+Weather for one day with 4 time frames with using API ~ JavaScript

 -------------